Words of Love

 "Words of Love" is a song written by Buddy Holly and released as a single in 1957.

 Original version

-Holly recorded the song on April 8, 1957.
+Holly recorded the song on April 8, 1957 at Norman Petty Recording Studios in Clovis, New Mexico.
 Holly harmonized with himself, by combining tape recordings of each part.
 The song was not a notable hit for Holly, although it is regarded as one of his important recordings and is available in most standard Holly collections.

 A compilation album, Words of Love, released by PolyGram in the UK in 1993, reached number 1 and was certified as a gold record.

 The Diamonds version

 A doo-wop version by the Diamonds, released by Mercury Records on May 20, 1957, reached number thirteen on the Billboard Hot 100 in July 1957, making the song Holly's first hit, though as a composer not performer.
 The Diamonds also performed the song live on the ABC television show Circus Time on June 27, 1957, and included it on the 1962 Mercury LP album Pop Hits (MGW 12178).